-The volume is actually a touch lower than it could be, as the fact they don’t always fit snugly meaning that you’re not always able to hear the action in noisy environments - but then again, that might be a helpful thing for saving your ear drums later in life.
+The volume is actually a touch lower than it could be, as the fact they don’t always fit snugly meaning that you’re not always able to hear the action in noisy environments – but then again, that might be a helpful thing for saving your eardrums later in life.

 The connection on the PowerBeats is strong throughout their use – although we did have a couple of issues with them during the test.
 It only occurred on a run in -6C (21.2F) temperature, but twice the PowerBeats just shut off and needed to be re-paired with the iPhone 7 Plus to get music playing again.

-This initial connection can sometimes be tough to work out - the way most people use Bluetooth headphones is to place them on their head then turn the power on, using the audio prompts to confirm connection.
+This initial connection can sometimes be tough to work out.
+The way most people use Bluetooth headphones is to place them on their head then turn the power on, using the audio prompts to confirm connection.

 However, holding the power button for too long initiates pairing mode, so it became a choice between just guessing how long before the headphones were turned on or doing so before placing them on.

-And even then, there were times when you needed to re-pair the headphones by holding them close to an iPhone or iPad - it’s cool to see the pop-up box appear when in proximity to the headphones, but it’s unclear why it was needed from time to time.
+And even then, there were times when we needed to re-pair the headphones by holding them close to an iPhone or iPad – it’s cool to see the pop-up box appear when in proximity to the headphones, but it’s unclear why it was needed from time to time.

 One of the most impressive things about the PowerBeats 3 is the battery life on offer, with it being nothing short of excellent.

-While the decision to use microUSB as a charging port might seem odd for an Apple product, it does mean that many people will have a few cables lying around - and there’s obviously one included in the box.
+While the decision to use microUSB as a charging port might seem odd for an Apple product, it does mean that many people will have a few suitable cables lying around – and there’s obviously one included in the box.

 Given the fact these headphones are designed to work so well with products in the Apple ecosystem, it won’t be a surprise if future models are Lightning-connected instead.